Spanish Education (K-12)

 Listed here are ways of enhancing and strengthening teacher preparation via courses offered at Mars Hill University in Second Languages:

 a.
 Posing questions of human existence and connecting life and work are necessary in the development of second language teachers.
 It is important to enhance the necessary and practical nature of ANY second language in the current century.
 Learning a second language strengthens one´s own language and expands one´s perception of "culture."

 b.
 Students begin to examine, through the study of a second language, diverse modes of inquiry and methodology by the presentation of a "view of reality" different than one´s own.
 For example, learning the conjugations of verbs, gender / number agreement, as well as the distinction between different moods (indicative, subjunctive) enhances one´s own language.

-Course(s) for licensure in Second Language at Mars Hill College will:
+Course(s) for licensure in Second Language at Mars Hill University will:

 a. be a language (system) different from standard English;